bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/github-actions.md

 -   A **job** is a virtual machine that runs a series of **steps**. **Jobs** are parallelized by default, but **steps** are sequential by default.
 -   **To [get started](https://docs.github.com/en/actions/getting-started-with-github-actions):**
     -   Navigate to one of your repos
-    -   Click the “Actions” tab.
+    -   Click the "Actions” tab.
-    -   Select “New workflow”
+    -   Select "New workflow”
     -   Choose one of the starter workflows.
 These templates come from [actions/starter-workflows](https://github.com/actions/starter-workflows).
 -   Workflows can be [triggered](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) by many different events from the GitHub API.
 The `workflow_dispatch` trigger allows workflows to be triggered manually, with optional input values that can be referenced in the workflow.
 -   GitHub provides a [context and expression syntax](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions) for programmatic control of workflows.
 For example: